 And they said, no.

-He said, I did it.
+He says, I did it.

 You know, oh, he did say that.

-And they heard it.
+And they heard it?

-Why didn't he ever report it?
+Did he ever report it?

-No, it they weren't allowed.
+No, they weren't allowed.

 They were transporting him.

-My um the friend of the family told us that story.
+But after the trial was over and he got off, the friend of the family told us that story.

 Can you imagine that?